The scotch world

 Where is Scotch produced?

-Scotch is made in three regions in Scotland.
-These regions are Speyside, Lowland, and Highland.
+Scotch is made in five regions in Scotland.
+These regions are Speyside, Islay, Campbeltown, Lowland, and Highland.

 What does Single Malt Scotch mean?